 Ease of use:

-How to choose a hospital bed rental.
+How to choose a hospital bed for hire.

-The benefits of renting are numerous.
+The advantages of renting are numerous.

-There are several factors to consider when choosing a hospital bed mattress, ranging from flexibility to thickness, washability to anti-decubitus properties.
+There are several factors to consider when choosing a hospital bed mattress, ranging from flexibility to thickness, from washability to anti-decubitus properties.